 View a typical agenda.

-ASHA may seek periodic updates on the scholarly achievements of Lessons for Success participants in the years following the program (e.g., publications, grant submissions).
-Participants are expected to provide these data because they are critical to ensuring the continuation of this program.
+ASHA will seek periodic updates on the scholarly achievements of Lessons for Success participants in the years following the program (e.g., publications, grant submissions).
+Participants are expected to provide these data because such information is critical to ensuring the continuation of this program.

 The Lessons for Success application period opens in October and closes in December.
 Applicants will be notified by the end of February.